Pranali-Reddy/Transformer-Based-Lip-Reading-for-Silent-Speech-Conversion/README.md

-# Transformer-Based Lip Reading for Silent Speech Conversion
+# Transformer Based Lip Reading for Silent Speech Conversion

 A state-of-the-art Lip Reading system that converts visual lip movements into text using a Transformer-based neural network architecture.
 This project provides both a real-time camera interface and a video upload feature for silent speech analysis.